Data Structure - Depth First Traversal

 Depth First Search (DFS) algorithm traverses a graph in a depthward motion and uses a stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration.

-As in the example given above, DFS algorithm traverses from A to B to C to D first then to E, then to F and lastly to G. It employs the following rules.
+As in the example given above, DFS algorithm traverses from S to A to D to G to E to B first, then to F and lastly to C. It employs the following rules.

 Rule 1 − Visit the adjacent unvisited vertex.
 Mark it as visited.
 Display it.
 Push it in a stack.

 Rule 2 − If no adjacent vertex is found, pop up a vertex from the stack.
 (It will pop up all the vertices from the stack, which do not have adjacent vertices.)

 Rule 3 − Repeat Rule 1 and Rule 2 until the stack is empty.